UltimateLaForsch/Getting-and-Cleaning-Data-Assignment/codebook.md

 Relevant variables of the data are the following:
   - 30 subjects
   - 6 activities (labels)
-  - 561 Features
+  - 561 features
-  - 10299 datatest (divided in a train and test dataset), each belonging to a subject, an activity as well as a feature
+  - 10299 datasets of features (divided in a train and test dataset), each belonging to a subject and an activity

 ## Process